ransome1/sleek/CONTRIBUTING.md

 ## Getting Started

-Before contributing, make sure you have the latest version of Git, Node.js and yarn installed on your system.
+Before contributing, make sure you have the latest version of Git and Node.js installed on your system.

 ## Contributing